 For the rear auxiliary climate controls to function, the front auxiliary climate control must be set to REAR.

-Turn the fan speed control knob to the desired speed.
+To control the auxiliary climate control system from the front controls, turn the fan speed control knob to the desired speed.

 Turn the temperature control to regulate the air temperature.